UberGuidoZ/Flipper/Wifi_DevBoard/FZ_Marauder_Flasher/ReadMe.md

 # Quick and easy flasher/updater for [Marauder](https://github.com/justcallmekoko/ESP32Marauder) (Devboard/WROOM)!

 Looking for a Linux/Mac version?
-[Check out SkeletonMan's Python edition!](https://github.com/SkeletonMan03/FZEasyMarauderFlash) (WIP for Windows too including full automated downloads.)
+[Check out SkeletonMan's Python edition!](https://github.com/SkeletonMan03/FZEasyMarauderFlash) (Works on Windows too!)

 *******************************************************************************************************************************************************************
 *** DO NOT MISS THIS *** There is a wonderful web-based option as well that is a bit easier to use than others.
 [Go give FZee Flasher a try!](https://fzeeflasher.com/)<br>